impressarix/Phoenix-Webstore/README.md

-# Emporium
+# Phoenix-Webstore
-An e-commerce framework using Elixir
+A webstore framework using Elixir

 Status
 ==============================